Internships 101

 How to interview an intern:

 Unlike a full-time position, internships are low-risk, so fewer team members need to be involved in the hiring process.
 Typically, interns speak to a team member they will be working closely with and meet with the hiring manager.
-Depending on location and school schedules, internship interviews are more likely to occur online or by phone.
+Internship interviews are more likely to occur online or by phone, depending on location and school schedules.

 Check out our guide: 20 questions to ask during an intern interview